Gordon College logo

 Physics

 Got an insatiable curiosity about how things work (and why), and an appreciation for the complexity of our universe?
-As a physics major, you will ask deep questions, demand creative solutions and discover astounding order and beauty.
-Two degree options—Bachelor of Arts or Bachelor of Science—allow you to tailor the major to achieve your goals.
-If you plan to lean fully into the liberal arts at Gordon (including a double major, or study abroad semester), the B.A. would be a good choice.
+If you major in physics at Gordon, you will ask deep questions, demand creative solutions and discover astounding order and beauty.
+Our physics major has two degree options—Bachelor of Arts or Bachelor of Science—allowing you to tailor the major to achieve your goals.
+If you plan to lean fully into the liberal arts at Gordon (including a double major, or study abroad semester), the B.A. in physics would be a good choice.
 The B.S. degree program will prepare you for graduate studies in physics (professional concentration) or a career in industrial or applied physics (engineering concentration).

-Physics is critical to understanding and advancing our world.
+Physics is critical to understanding and advancing our world, and among colleges for physics, Gordon is a great choice.
 As you prepare to develop groundbreaking technologies or push back the boundaries of physics, you will gain a deeper appreciation for the beauty, order and complexity of God’s physical creation.
 In the Gordon physics community, you’ll build supportive relationships with fellow students and professors, and participate in collaborative research with faculty in our state-of-the-art lab facilities.

 Beyond the classroom